Alor

 Diving environment: advanced divers, beginner divers, drift diving, healthy reefs, off the beaten track

-Dive sites and activities: Alor: Pantar Strait, Kalabahi Bay, Rusa, Kambing; Soangi, Waiwawong, Solor, Kawula, Komba, Treweng, Flores: Maumere
+Dive sites and activities: from Alor: Pantar Strait, Kalabahi Bay, Rusa, Kambing; Soangi, Waiwawong, Solor, Kawula, Komba, Treweng, Flores: Maumere

 Day 1